-Legacy Code 100197
+Legacy Code 100922

-Coordinator Eva Melhem (https://directory.westernsydney.edu.au/ search/name/Eva Melhem/)
+Coordinator Eva Melhem (https://directory.westernsydney.edu.au/search/name/Eva Melhem/)

-Description This unit aims to develop students' skills in interpreting at the professional level (formerly NAATI Level 3) through the modes of dialogue interpreting, consecutive interpreting, simultaneous interpreting, and sight translation in the domain of health services.
+Description This unit aims to develop students' skills and knowledge in interpreting at the Professional level (formerly NAATI Level 3) through the modes of dialogue interpreting, consecutive interpreting, simultaneous interpreting and sight translation in the domain of health services.
 Lectures are held in English for students of all languages.
-The tutorials are language specific in Arabic, Japanese, Mandarin and Spanish.
+The tutorials are language specific in Arabic, Japanese, Mandarin, Spanish, Korean and Vietnamese.